New CAR-T therapy aims to outsmart resistant blood cancers

 Summary

-This early-phase study tests a new type of CAR-T cell therapy called Sup19 in 9 adults with B-cell blood cancers (like leukemia or lymphoma) that either stopped responding to previous CD19-targeted treatments or have low levels of the CD19 protein.
-The main goal is to check safety, especially serious side effects like cytokine release syndrome, and to see if the therapy can shrink tumors or lead to remission.
-This is a small, first-in-human trial, so it focuses on safety and early signs of effectiveness.
+This early study tests a new type of immune cell therapy called Sup19 CAR-T in 9 adults with B-cell acute lymphoblastic leukemia or lymphoma.
+It is for patients whose cancer stopped responding to previous CD19-targeted treatments or has low levels of CD19.
+The main goal is to check safety and see if the therapy can help control the disease.

 Disclaimer Read more